 Head west out of Cardiff and you’re in the Vale of Glamorgan, a county of gently rolling farmland, edged by one of the most interesting – and, considering its closeness to Cardiff – least visited coastlines in Wales.
 The Glamorgan Heritage Coast stretches 14 miles, marked by spectacular layered cliffs which drop down into occasional bays and coves.
 Dunraven Bay at Southerndown is one of the best, and the easiest to reach - it’s got a big car park, making it deservedly popular with families and surfers.

-More attractions on the Glamorgan Heritage Coast
+More attractions on the Glamorgan Heritage Coast and Countryside

 Day 4 – Welcome to the Valleys

 Sgwd Henrhyd waterfall, Brecon Beacons